Most Common Scenario

 How Much Does It Cost to Remove All 4 Wisdom Teeth in 2026?

-Three All-Four Scenarios, Priced
+Three All-Four Scenarios

 Scenario A: all erupted, simple